Opportunity conversion rates are a critical sales metric in any organization.

 - Sum of Amount Won.
 The value of Won deals in the month.

-These metrics are useful because they put the opportunity conversion rates into context.
+These additional metrics are useful because they put the opportunity conversion rates into context.

 For example, Shaun Yates has a 100 percent opportunity conversion rate for October.
 On the other hand, the Amount Won is only £5,000 – that’s small compared to the total value won by other salespeople in the month.